ashikurcmt126/golang_swagger_gin_demo_project/README.md

 -
 - _swag init_

-After every 'swag init' command, run a new docs folder will be created.
+After every 'swag init' command run, a new docs folder will be created.
 Then browse http://localhost:8080/docs/index.html we will see the swagger documentation.